 On the other hand, a downward breakout occurs when the candles start to go beyond the lower band.

-A drawback with the Bollinger band squeeze is that it does not happen very often.
+A drawback with the Bollinger Band squeeze is that it rarely happens.

-Bollinger bands consist of a moving average, upper band, and lower band.
+Bollinger bands consist of a moving average, upper, and lower bands.
 The moving average adopted is a simple moving average.
 Further, the standard deviation is used to determine the location of the bands.

-When the bands of the indicator are spread out, it indicates high volatility.
+When the indicator bands are spread out, it indicates high volatility.
 Meanwhile, when the bands contrast, volatility is low.

 Also, the bands help to determine overbought and oversold regions.
 The upper band represents an overbought condition for a stock/ commodity.